oxsecurity/megalinter/docs/descriptors/html_djlint.md

                             error/warning code.
   --include TEXT            Codes to include. ex: "H014,H017" --ignore-case             Do not fix case on known html tags.
+  --ignore-blocks TEXT      Comma list of template blocks to not indent.
   -h, --help                Show this message and exit.
 ```